kie4280/kie4280/README.md

 ### Hi there 👋

-:closed_book: Honors Program in Electrical Engineering and Computer Science at NYCU (formerly known as NCTU), Taiwan
+:closed_book: BS in Electrical Engineering and Computer Science Honors Program at NYCU (formerly known as NCTU), Taiwan

 :us: Currently an exchange student in ECE at University of Illinois Urbana-Champaign